Remifentanil is a potent opioid restricted to hospitals that nonetheless has been misused and can lead to addiction, overdose and death.

 Misusing or abusing Ultiva can lead to opioid overdose.
 Symptoms of an overdose include:

 - Cold and clammy skin

 - Atypical snoring

 - Low blood pressure

-If you no longer want to be given remifentanil as part of your anesthesia, discuss this with your doctor.
-In most cases, the doctor will recommend the anesthesia practitioner to gradually lower your dose.
-This strategy, known as tapering off the medication, helps you avoid the worst of remifentanil withdrawal symptoms.
+Discuss with your doctor if you no longer want remifentanil as part of your anesthesia.
+In most cases, the doctor will recommend that the anesthesia practitioner lower your dose gradually.
+This strategy, known as tapering off the medication, helps you avoid the worst remifentanil withdrawal symptoms.

 Remifentanil should never be abruptly stopped.
-Suddenly discontinuing this form of treatment may cause you to experience withdrawal symptoms.
+Discontinuing this form of treatment suddenly may cause withdrawal symptoms.